xulman/graphics-net-transfers/README.md

 files are generated.
 The generated files essentially communicate what messages can be passed around and provide some boilerplate code to create client and/or server.
 The second stage refers to the compilation of demo client and server programs.
-We provide them in both Python and Java.
+We provide them in all Python, Java and C++.
 The second stage is consuming products from the first stage.

 In what follows, I assume you're in the root folder of this repo.